Search

 Archiving Forward Part 2 - Mapping Our Decentralized Ecosystem

-We know that anyone with a smartphone can expose global injustice, but the irreplaceable moments we capture on our phones are fragile and ephemeral.
-Oftentimes, the only other versions of this evidentiary media reside on social media platforms that — while extremely effective in amplifying social causes and primary accounts of injustice — can chill free speech through content takedowns, government censorship, and privacy breaches.
+We know that anyone with a smartphone can document critical events, but the irreplaceable moments we capture on our phones are fragile and ephemeral.
+Oftentimes, the only other versions of this essential media reside on social media platforms that — while extremely effective in amplifying causes and primary accounts — can limit expression through content removal, restrictions, and privacy breaches.
 Social media also does not provide sufficient privacy protections or archival preservation of this irreplaceable media.

-That’s why archival human rights defenders like ourselves are embracing more decentralized organizational models and technologies to ensure redundancy and accessibility.
+That’s why privacy-conscious archivists like ourselves are embracing more decentralized organizational models and technologies to ensure redundancy and accessibility.

-This second part of our three-part “Archiving Forward” series will talk about our decentralized ecosystem, and how community organizations, tech developers, and everyday civilians each play a critical role in preserving, amplifying, and securely routing significant records of social movements, state violence, and human rights atrocities.
+This second part of our three-part “Archiving Forward” series will talk about our decentralized ecosystem, and how community organizations, tech developers, and everyday users each play a critical role in preserving, amplifying, and securely routing significant records of important social events and privacy-sensitive information.

-The tech industry's exploitation of its “users'" content, data, and privacy signals the need for an accessible public trust, outside the corporate walled gardens currently dominating the online media ecosystem.
-Archiving Forward refers to a bottom-up framework that brings autonomy back to the capturer.
+The tech industry's exploitation of its users' content, data, and privacy signals the need for an accessible public trust, outside the corporate walled gardens currently dominating the online media ecosystem.
+Archiving Forward refers to a bottom-up framework that brings autonomy back to the content creator.

-From the decentralized archivists who collect evidence of human rights atrocities to the collaborators and volunteers who build and contribute to our tools, to the stewards who amplify our work, we all have a hand in preserving truth to power.
+From the decentralized archivists who collect important documentation, to the collaborators and volunteers who build and contribute to our tools, to the stewards who amplify our work, we all have a hand in preserving essential information.

 Decentralized Archivists